edgedb/easy-edgedb/README.md

 5. What's the best way to describe a type if you only want to see how you wrote it?

+Up next in Chapter 6: [One of the women vampires to her sisters: "He is young and strong; there are kisses for us all."](../chapter6/index.md)

 # Chapter 6 - Still no escape